marczz/mzlinux_pages/social_networks/xmpp.md

 status and profile pictures, privacy settings or status messages regardless of their privacy settings.

-Sinxe _Whatsapps_ was acquired by Facebook it is sharing data with the rest of Facebook’s services.
+Since _Whatsapps_ was acquired by Facebook it is sharing data with the rest of Facebook’s services.
 Look at
 [Data transfer from WHATSAPP to FACEBOOK: CNIL publicly serves formal notice for lack of legal basis ](https://www.cnil.fr/en/data-transfer-whatsapp-facebook-cnil-publicly-serves-formal-notice-lack-legal-basis)